scrabbletank/farhome-rules/rulesdoc.md

 ##### Vulnerable
 You increase the number of wounds dealt by the level of vulnerability.
 For example, _Bludgeoning Vulnerability 1_ increases the wounds taken by bludgeoning attacks by 1.
 If the attack can do damage, but didn't (due to rolling wound dice) a Vulnerable creature still takes the extra damage.

+##### Unarmed
+This weapon is used with unarmed attacks.
+Unarmed weapons require both hands and cannot be used with a shield.
+Unarmed weapons count as dual wielding for offhand attacks.

 # The Gameboard